SxryxnshS5/ThreatSnap/README.md

 ## 📽 Intended Use

-ThreatSnap is designed to run **offline on local systems**, including:
+ThreatSnap is designed to run locally on systems such as:

 - Schools
 - Retail environments
 - Residential security systems

-The web interface exists **only for demonstration**.
+While it performs detection and processing on-device, it currently requires an internet connection for image analysis using OpenAI’s GPT-4o API.
+The web interface is intended for demonstration purposes only.

 In the future, ThreatSnap will be:

 - 🔐 Integrated directly into **CCTV hardware** or video surveillance pipelines
 - 💻 Available as a **desktop monitoring tool**